 Getting back into working out

-If you are truly committed to getting back into working out and have the time and motivation to do it, pick an activity you truly love that you are capable of doing without hurting yourself.
+If you are truly committed to getting back into working out and are willing to carve out the time and do it, pick an activity you truly love that you are capable of doing without hurting yourself.
 If you are a beginner and you check out the gym class schedule and can pick between a class called "Insanity" or one called "strength training level 1", be realistic of your abilities and pick the beginner class.
-The last thing you need when you are getting back into working out is to hurt yourself or become so sore you don’t want to go back for a week.
+The last thing you need when you are getting back into working out is to hurt yourself or to become so sore you don’t want to go back for a week.

 As we age, you have to fight to keep your fitness.
-As the old saying goes, "if you don’t use it, you lose it” Of course this is true.
-You truly can’t stop moving because once you stop, it’s difficult to start back up and sometimes you aren’t even capable of it.
+As the old saying goes, "if you don’t use it, you lose it".
+This is true.
+You can’t stop moving because once you stop, it’s difficult to start back up and sometimes you aren’t even capable of it.

 When you are just getting back into working out, expect your body to be sore.
 This is a critical time to partner with a chiropractor so that you can manage small injuries before they turn into big injuries.
 At Active Family Chiropractic, we always want to help.
-If you have questions on your own fitness plan and want to know what is right for you, call me.
+If you have questions on your own fitness plan and want to know what is right for you, book an appointment.
 If I can’t help you, I will find someone who can.